ContextGrid/WorldBrowser/README.md

 ## Introduction

-The WorldBrowser iOS SDK enables detecting data registered with ContextGrid using machine learning and augmented reality.
+The WorldBrowser iOS SDK enables detecting data registered to specific micro-locations with ContextGrid using Computer Vision bsed Artificial Intelligence and Augmented Reality.

 The SDK is designed for WorldBrowser partners who are developing their own iOS apps.
-The SDK provide native integration to detecting object within these apps that is easy to integrate and provides a high performance, augmented reality experience.
+The SDK provide native integration to detecting micro-locations within these apps that is easy to integrate and provides a scalable, augmented reality experience that can be everywhere.

+There are multiple samples of apps in this GitHub page which shows apps being built using Objective-C, Swift and Unity.

 ##Features
 WorldBrowser iOS SDK broadly offers following features.